-We now turn our attention to the correlations of output and consumption growth rates in each country with the growth rates of the composite measures of the respective world aggregates.20 Table 2 shows that, on average, industrial countries have stronger correlations
+We now turn our attention to the correlations of output and consumption growth rates in each country with the growth rates of the composite measures of the respective world aggregates.17 Table 2 shows that, on average, industrial countries have stronger correlations with world aggregates than developing economies over the full sample (column 2).
+For industrial countries, output correlations increase sharply in the common shock period and rise further in the period of globalization.
+In the case of emerging markets and developing countries, these correlations have registered a slight decrease in the globalization period.

-19 We experimented with sub-periods with shorter lengths and computed means rather than medians of correlations.
+16 We experimented with sub-periods with shorter lengths and computed cross-sectional means rather than medians of correlations.
 Neither of these had much impact on the findings reported here.